ShashankRaoCoding/Ideate2D/README.md

 Want to use other libraries?
 Just use them like normal, and they (should) work with Ideate2D seamlessly!

 ## Design Philosophy

-> [!Key]
-> When it really comes down to it, a game is just a simulation.
-The game author sets up the game world, but what happens next is up to the player.
+*When it really comes down to it, a game is just a simulation.
+The game author sets up the game world, but what happens next is up to the player.*

 This is the theory behind Ideate2D.
 You setup the game world, and the player takes it from there.
 You can be as specific or vague as you like.